codeforamerica/form-flow/README.md

 create groupings of checkbox inputs.
 Note that when using this template, you can copy the inner checkbox option fragment as many times as you like to create the necessary number of checkbox options.

+Note that when working with multi-value checkboxes (read: checkboxInSet) in tests, the name of your checkbox needs to include a `[]` at the end.
+For example, if your checkbox name is `gender`, then in test it would be `gender[]`.
+This is done so that we can differentiate between single value checkboxes and multi-value in test.

 #### Radio